Brankhos/binance-data-OBSOLETE-/README.md

 # Get Kli
+**Many features have been removed in the shared version, leaving only the base.**

 Saves the last 9 weeks of data to the database via binance

 Which periods to save can be selected via the configs file (calculate)